SamanthaKgatla/GitHubCloneProject/README.md

-This is the README edited in feature.greeting.
+This is the README editied in main.